MJoergen/nexys4ddr/offloader/Episodes/ep09_-_CF/README.md

 calculation is in progress.
 During a calculation the input signal start\_i is ignored.

+The running time is proportional to the number of bits in the quotient.
+In other words, to the difference in size of the numerator and the denominator.

 ## Add\_Mult
+The Add\_Mult module calculates a\*x+b for integer values of a, x, and b.
+The algorithm used is again just like the old-school method of shift and add.

+The running time of this algorithm is proportional to the number of bits in 'a'.

+The extra addition of b comes at zero cost, because this just amounts to setting the initial value of the summation register.

 ## Add\_Mult\_Modulo
+A separate module is written to calculate a\*x+b mod n.
+The algorithm is very similar to the Add\_Mult module, except that an extra subtraction is performed at each iteration.
+So the running time of this algorithm is the same as Add\_Mult, and requires no separate division step.
+But the amount of logic needed is a bit larger due to the extra subtraction step.

 ## Testing in simulation
+A number of separate test benches have been made, one for each of the specific modules DivMod, Add\_Mult, and Add\_Mult\_Modulo.
+This is very convenient during debugging, and only when these modules are working completely as expected should the CF module be tested.

-The test bench sends a single command with the value N=2059 and verifies the first three responses generated.
-I've added a spread sheet cf.xlsx which performs the above calculations.
+The CF module has its own test bench tb\_cf.vhd that sends three commands with the values N=2059, N=2623, and N=3922201.
+For each value the test bench verifies the first several responses generated.
+I've added a spread sheet cf.xlsx which performs the calculations in the algorithm described.
 Using this spread sheet it is possible to calculate the expected responses.

 ## Testing in hardware
 Just run the program main.py, and it will use the number N=7\*(2^128+1).
 This design